atsaloli/cf3-tutorial/source/430-100-File_Copying-1080-exercise.exr.md

-* Copy /var/cfengine/share/CoreBase/*cf to /var/cfengine/inputs

-* Create /root/passwd.bak as a backup (copy) of /etc/passwd
+Create /root/etc_passwd.bak as a backup copy of /etc/passwd